flasd/cpf-check/README.md

 <script type="text/javascript" src="./node_modules/cpf-check/dist/cpf.min.js"></script>
 // window.CPF
 ```
-Or, you can import it in your module bundler of choice:
+Or, you can import it as a module:
 ```javascript
 const CPF = require('cpf-check');